mossphp/moss-twig-bridge/README.md

 __url__ - convenient router wrapper - `{{ url('routeName', { here: "be", some: 'attributes' }) }}`.

-__localisation__ - localisation/translation module, merging functionality from Twigs i18n extension and more sophisticated Pluralization from `Sf2 Translator`.
+__translation__ - translation module, merging functionality from Twigs i18n extension and more sophisticated Pluralization from `Sf2 Translator`.

 ```twig
 {% trans with {'%name%': 'Michal'} "Hello %name%" %}